Missile05/erlcPY/README.md

 > [!IMPORTANT]\
-> Deprecation notice: This project has been abandoned, however due to no new features being added to the API as of September 1st 2024, should still continue to function.
+> This project has been abandoned, however due to no new features being added to the API as of September 1st 2024, should still continue to function.